Difference Between Asteroid and Meteorite

 Main Differences Between Asteroid and Meteorite

-2. In terms of etymology, the word asteroid is derived from the Greek word, namely, asteroids which generally means starlike.
+2. In terms of etymology, the word asteroid is derived from the Greek word, namely, asteroids which means starlike.
 Meanwhile, the word meteorite is a combination of two words: meteor and ite.

 3. The instance of the word asteroid usage in a sentence is that “an asteroid hitting earth might be an event of cataclysmic.”
 On the other hand, “the meteorite left an impact crater of approx 40 miles wide” is an instance of word meteorite usage in a sentence.